The Iraq Water Project

 The primary goal of the Iraq Water Project has been to save lives.

-The sanctions have been lifted, not as we hoped, through education and pressure on the US government, but as a byproduct of US President George W. Bush’s unprovoked attack on that nation.
+The sanctions were lifted, not as we?d hoped, through popular pressure on our government, but as a byproduct of US President George W. Bush?s unprovoked attack on that nation.
 The sanctions have been lifted because the War on Iraq completed the desolation of the infrastructure, a foreseeable consequence that was completely ignored in prewar planning.
 The US made sure the oil was flowing, but did nothing to prepare for the chaos that comes after the violent fall of a government.
 Now it is not only the vast rural areas that are without safe drinking water, but the big cities as well.
-The US government and its Iraqi understudy have been unable to even get the lights reliably on, feed the hungry or provide basic health care.
+From the very beginning the US occupation government and its Iraqi successors have been unable to even get the lights reliably on, feed the hungry or provide basic health care.

 Before this latest war, and in calamitous consequence of earlier US policy, Iraq was a social and environmental disaster in the making.
 Now it is a social and environmental disaster, assembled and delivered.